trenchmortar/Colorsublime-Plugin/README.md

 ![gif](https://colorsublime.github.io/Colorsublime-Plugin/colorsublime.gif)

-Change themes quickly and easily, right from Sublime Text.
+Change themes** quickly and easily, right from Sublime Text.

 Official [Colorsublime](http://colorsublime.com/) plugin and a Top 100 Sublime Text plugin.

 Dedicated to [Kim](https://github.com/kimeberz) :heart:

+** **Please note:** All references to "Theme" in our instructions actually refer to what are now called "Color Schemes".
+This means that you are changing the color scheme of your coding windows within Sublime Text, not the user interface of the entire Sublime Text editor.

 Requirements
 ------------